Bsal13/Offensive-Security-Proving-Grounds-Boxes/Squid (Intermediate) Windows Box.md

 - Navigate to webpage on port 8080 and found phpinfo page showing the root directory of the web server
 - Found a link to a Mysql phpMyAdmin login page
 - Logged in utulizing the default credentials
+- Googled phpmyadmin mysql root login exploit
+- Found and followed steps to create a web shell
+- Downloaded nc64.exe to target machine
+- Downloaded a reverse shell payload to target machine and received a reverse shell as nt authority/local service
+- Found privileges were missing
 -
 -
 - Text